tmoran18/gamegrid/readme.md

 # Gamer Grid
 <br>
-This is a webpage showcasing css grid skills
+This is a webpage showcasing css grid skills.